Big Country Breakfast Bread Pudding

 I think I found the skeleton of this recipe almost 14 years ago in the once free Kraft “Food & Family” magazine.
 I was about 25, working full time, newly married and needed some meal ideas that were cheap and easy.
 I had never had anything like this before and from the first time I made it – I was hooked!

 Over the years, as I have tweaked into something quite different, but every time I start assembling this dish I can still picture the page at the back of the magazine that started my love for making tasty, easy meals -my way.

-There are several things that make this recipe so great.
-First, you can use any type of bread you prefer, sweet or savory, dense or fluffy, fresh or stale.
+- BREAD use any type of bread you prefer, sweet or savory, dense or fluffy, fresh or stale.

 Cooking meats ahead in bulk and freezing really helps me get a tasty meal together in short order. ((which I have a lot of — short order that is!!))

 Oven roasting bacon is my favorite way to cook raw bacon ((and by favorite, I mean LEAST messy and MOST crispy)).
 By adding brown sugar & cracked black pepper, you’ve created something that could be sold on street corners.

 As always, this is how my dish looks when my herd is finished with it!
 A sure sign of deliciousness.
 If you know me at all, you know my peeps don’t eat yucky food just to be nice.
 So this HAS to be good!!

-This is definitely one of those recipes that conjure up many years of meal memories with my family – from being a new wife, to a new momma — to a momma of big hairy kids who roll their eyes at me.
-I hope it becomes a food memory for your family too!
+This is definitely one of those recipes that conjures up many years of meal memories with my family – from being a new wife, to a new momma — to a momma of big hairy kids who roll their eyes at me.

 - 1 loaf of brioche, cubed